 The LA Weekly commented, "He drove his teachers batty, the famed Ivan Davis among them, with fiendishly difficult arrangements of works already known as finger twisters.
 (His version of Liszt's 'La Campanella' etude is said to be impossible.)"

 The Venice Beach concerts received world wide acclaim with articles in American, European and Middle Eastern publications.
 He was invited to perform as the musical guest on a Canadian television show, CBC’s Pilot One.
-He made his network television debut in the United States on CBS's The Pat Sajak Show and was profiled by CNN.
+He made his network television debut in the United States on CBS's The Pat Sajak Show and had eight minutes of coverage on CNN.

 Virgin Records offered him a recording contract in 1991.
 He promoted his debut release, Streetwise, on numerous television shows, performing Batcave at Dusk on NBC's The Tonight Show and Liszt's Hungarian Rhapsody No. 2 on the Joan Rivers Show.
 He toured as the opening act for comedians Jay Leno and the late George Carlin.
 His live perfrormances and television appearances made him the top selling classical recording artist on Virgin.
 Cleveland Scene Magazine reported, "Streetwise became the biggest selling album on Virgin Classics."